javakishore-veleti/HealthCare-Buy-Plans-App/README.md

 *"Team,*

-*As we enter 2026, our healthcare insurance market is rapidly evolving.
-Customers expect seamless digital experiences, and our competitors are already offering online plan purchases.
-To maintain our market leadership and drive growth, I am announcing our top strategic priorities:*
+*As we enter 2026, our healthcare insurance market is rapidly growing.
+Customers expect better website, and our competitors are already providing better healthcare plan purchasing experiences.
+To maintain our market leadership and  grow our business, I am announcing our top business priorities:*

 **Strategic Objectives:**